Getting the right mic can be a rocky road, but the journey doesn’t end there – you’ll need a mic stand as well.

-The Luling Arts mic arm is one of the microphone stands on the lower end pricing.
+The Luling Arts mic arm is one of the microphones stands on the lower-end pricing.
+Let’s see whether it would be the right choice for you.

-This arm stand comes highly recommended mainly for the Blue Yeti microphone.
+This armstand is highly recommended, mainly for the Blue Yeti microphone.

 But, even if you are not a Blue Yeti owner, you could probably use this boom arm for your mic and be more than satisfied.

-This is a heavy-duty stand, and it can be used for various different activities – gaming, streaming, podcasting.
+This is a heavy-duty stand, and it can be used for various different activities – gaming, streaming, and podcasting.

 Besides being compatible with all kinds of both expensive and cheap microphones, the Luling Arts mic stand is also compatible with any type of shock mount.

 One of the great things is that the suspension boom arm is foldable, so you can easily move it around and get it out of the way if your desk is crowded with other streaming equipment.